lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   1. Generate component keys

      mldsaSeed = Random(32)
      (mldsaPK, _) = ML-DSA.KeyGen(mldsaSeed)
      (tradPK, tradSK) = Trad.KeyGen()

-      Note: Step 1 shows an example of an ML-DSA seed being generated externally (outside the ML-DSA.KeyGen()) routine.
-The seed may also be generated inside the ML-DSA.KeyGen() routine depending on the implementation and cryptographic library API.

   2. Check for component key gen failure

      if NOT (mldsaPK, mldsaSK) or NOT (tradPK, tradSK): output "Key generation error"

   3. Output the composite public and private keys

      pk = SerializePublicKey(mldsaPK, tradPK)
      sk = SerializePrivateKey(mldsaSeed, tradSK)
      return (pk, sk)

 ~~~
-{: #alg-composite-keygen title="Composite KeyGen(pk, sk)"}
+{: #alg-composite-keygen title="Composite KeyGen() -> (pk, sk)"}

 In order to ensure fresh keys, the key generation functions MUST be executed for both component algorithms.
 Compliant parties MUST NOT use, import or export component keys that are used in other contexts, combinations, or by themselves as keys for standalone algorithm use.
 For more details on the security considerations around key reuse, see section {{sec-cons-key-reuse}}.

 Note that in step 2 above, both component key generation processes are invoked, and no indication is given about which one failed.
 This SHOULD be done in a timing-invariant way to prevent side-channel attackers from learning which component algorithm failed.

 Variations in the keygen process above and signature processes below to accommodate particular private key storage mechanisms or alternate interfaces to the underlying cryptographic modules are considered to be conformant to this specification so long as they produce the same output and error handling.
-For example, it is possible to use component private keys stored in separate software or hardware modules where it is not possible to do a joint keygen.
-It is also possible that the underlying cryptographic module does not expose a "ML-DSA.KeyGen(seed)` that accepts an externally-generated seed.
+For example, component private keys stored in separate software or hardware modules where it is not possible to do a joint simultaneous keygen would be considered compliant so long as both keys are freshly generated.
+It is also possible that the underlying cryptographic module does not expose a `ML-DSA.KeyGen(seed)` that accepts an externally-generated seed, and instead an alternate keygen interface must be used.
+Note however that cryptographic modules that do not support seed-based ML-DSA key generation will be incapable of importing or exporting composite keys in the standard format since the private key serialization routines defined in {{sec-serialize-privkey}} only support ML-DSA keys as seeds.

 ## Sign {#sec-hash-comp-sig-sign}

-This mode mirrors `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Algorithm 4 Section 5.4.1 of [FIPS.204].
+The `Sign()` algorithm of Composite ML-DSA mirrors the construction of `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Algorithm 4 Section 5.4.1 of [FIPS.204].
-Note that while the external behaviour of Composite-ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm because there is no reason to pre-hash twice.
+Note that while the external behaviour of Composite ML-DSA mirrors that of HashML-DSA, internally it uses pure ML-DSA as the component algorithm since there is no advantage to pre-hashing twice.

 See {{sec-prehash}} for a discussion of the pre-hashed design and randomizer `r`.

 See {{sec-domsep-and-ctx}} for a discussion on the domain separator and context values.

-The following describes how to instantiate a `Sign(..)` function for a given composite algorithm represented by `<OID>`.
+The following describes how to instantiate a `Sign()` function for a given Composite ML-DSA algorithm represented by `<OID>`.

 ~~~
-Composite-ML-DSA<OID>.Sign (sk, M, ctx, PH) -> (signature)
+Composite-ML-DSA<OID>.Sign(sk, M, ctx, PH) -> signature

 Explicit inputs:

   sk    Composite private key consisting of signing private keys for
         each component.

-  M     The Message to be signed, an octet string.
+  M     The message to be signed, an octet string.

-  ctx   The Message context string used in the composite signature
+  ctx     The application context string used in the composite signature
           combiner, which defaults to the empty string.

-  PH    The Message Digest Algorithm for pre-hashing.
+  PH      The hash function to use for pre-hashing.
-        See section on pre-hashing the message below.

 Implicit inputs mapped from <OID>:

   ML-DSA  The underlying ML-DSA algorithm and
           parameter set, for example, could be "ML-DSA-65".

   Trad    The underlying traditional algorithm and
           parameter set, for example "RSASSA-PSS with id-sha256" or "Ed25519".

   Prefix  The prefix String which is the byte encoding of the String
           "CompositeAlgorithmSignatures2025" which in hex is
       436F6D706F73697465416C676F726974686D5369676E61747572657332303235

   Domain  Domain separator value for binding the signature to the
-            Composite OID.
+          Composite ML-DSA OID.
 Additionally, the composite Domain is passed into the underlying ML-DSA primitive as the ctx.
           Domain values are defined in the "Domain Separators" section below.

   HashOID The DER Encoding of the Object Identifier of the
           PreHash algorithm (PH) which is passed into the function.
+          Note that this construction is designed to mirror that of HashML-DSA in [FIPS.204], however this specification
+          allows only one choice of PH and HashOID for each Composite ML-DSA algorithm and so this MAY be hard-coded.

 Output:
-  signature   The composite signature, a CompositeSignatureValue.
+  s      The composite signature value.

 Signature Generation Process: